Governance¶

 claim, derived from OIDC group membership (auth.oidc.adminGroup in Helm

-editing flow is exercised locally without extra setup.
+so the full editing flow is exercised without an OIDC provider.
+Without